Sensorimotor network

 The sensorimotor network (SMN), also known as somatomotor network, is a large-scale brain network that primarily includes somatosensory (postcentral gyrus) and motor (precentral gyrus) regions and extends to the supplementary motor areas (SMA).
-The auditory cortex may also be included.
+The auditory cortex may also be included, as well as the visual cortex.
 The SMN is activated during motor tasks, such as finger tapping, indicating that the network readies the brain when performing and coordinating motor tasks.

 Clinical significance

 Dysfunction in the SMN has been implicated in various neuropsychiatric disorders.